SamRyzek/Skill-Distillery/unit_1/OCPTestPrep/interfaces/README.md

 	}
 }
 ```
-*	Fields can be shadowed by implementing or extending, but can't be referred to if there is a collision.
+*	Fields can be hidden by implementing or extending, but can't be referred to if there is a collision.

 (see CollisionTest.java)